 Soileos is a suite of climate positive, innovative fertilizers that solve the micronutrient delivery problems of today while improving the land for tomorrow.
-Soileos is a soil applied, smart crop nutrition delivery system.
+Soileos is a soil applied, innovative crop nutrition delivery system.
 It helps farmers reach their yield potential and increase their soil health.
 Soileos' on-time nutrient delivery and sustained bioavailability allow the crop to maximize its genetic potential. without polluting agro-ecosystems by resisting tie-up and leaching.

-Soileos is made from repurposed cellulose derived from crop processing, such as pea or lentil hulls or rice husks.
+Soileos is made from repurposed cellulose derived from crop processing, such as pea, lentil or oat hulls.
 This natural fibre promotes nutrient cycling in the soil.
 It is the microbial decomposition of Soileos that releases nutrients for crop use.
-Unlike conventional products, Soileos's organic substrate improves microbial biomass in the soil and enhances soil organic carbon levels.
+Unlike conventional products, Soileos' organic substrate improves microbial biomass in the soil and enhances soil organic carbon levels.
 This natural nutrient delivery mechanism results in healthy agricultural systems where farmers have higher crop yields with improved nutrient density, and healthier soils.

-Soileos Mode of Action
+Watch our Mode of Action video